COVID-19 Update: MOT annual training packages are available - please call 0845 305 4230 or email for information.

 How MOT Annual Training Works

 The 5-year MOT tester refresher course has been replaced by annual training and an assessment.
 All MOT testers must now complete at least three hours of MOT training and pass an assessment between 1 April and 31 March each year to keep your tester status.
+For the 2020/21 MOT Annual Training year, the deadline has been extended to 30 April 2021.

 1. Decide how to do you training